Alakhdeepsingh/Ventusky/README.md

-# Weather-Webapp
+# Ventusky
-City Weather Application in JavaScript.
-Country, State and City dynamically dropdown list using JavaScript fetch API.
-Live example for async/await keywords in javascript.
+Ventusky is the City Weather Application in JavaScript.

-Application features are as below:
+• Build a Weather Application using Country State City API and OpenWeatherMap API.
- - Dynamically Country, State, and City Dropdown List
+• Its feature includes Dynamically Country, State, and City Dropdown List using Javascript fetch API, City Weather Information, and Toggle Temperature unit Celsius and Fahrenheit.
- - City Weather Information
- - Toggle Temperature unit Celsius and Fahrenheit

 Tech used :
 - JavaScript fundamental